 Title Credit Who May Take Description Prerequisites World History & Geography I Full Year Freshmen A survey of the development of the world's cultures from prehistory to the 13th century, with an emphasis on the study of the world's major geographical regions None World History & Geography II Full Year Sophomores A survey of the development of the world's cultures from the 13th century to the present, with an emphasis on the study of the world's major geographical regions World History & Geography I World History AP Full Year Sophomores An advanced survey of World History in which students develop a greater understanding of the evolution of global processes in interaction with different types of human societies from across the globe; follows Advanced Placement curriculum.
 World History & Geography I; Dept. AP Criteria U.S. History Full Year Juniors A survey covering early years of exploration through post- Cold War era, with emphasis on development of American political system and culture.
 World History & Geography I & II U.S. History AP Full Year Juniors An advanced survey covering early years of exploration through post-Cold War era, with emphasis on development of American political system and diplomatic, military, and cultural history; follows Advanced Placement curriculum.
-World History & Geography I & II; Dept. Honors Criteria Art History Semester Sophomores, Juniors, Seniors A survey of Western Art from the Prehistoric era through the Post-modern movement which provides students with a broad perspective on the development of art and culture; includes visits to local art museums and galleries.
-World History & Geography I Chinese History and Culture Semester Sophomores, Juniors, Seniors A survey of Chinese history and culture from early times to the present.
-Topics include art, language, literature, and beliefs; evolution of traditional social roles, rise of the imperial state and problems of empire; major reform movements; status of women; the Cultural Revolution; and China's current financial and political interests.
-World History & Geography I Economics Semester Juniors, Seniors A survey of microeconomic and macroeconomic principles, including basic economic concepts, current economic events, measures of economic performance, supply and demand, money and monetary policy, function of the markets, and the US role in global markets.
+World History & Geography I & II; Dept. Honors Criteria Art History Semester Sophomores, Juniors, Seniors This course surveys Western art from prehistoric times through Modernism, with a focus on either figure sculpture or sacred architecture, depending on the semester.
+Students will learn to analyze artworks and buildings within their cultural, historical, and religious contexts.
+Throughout the semester, there will be opportunities to go on field trips to see local examples of famous artworks and buildings.
+Students will come away with a greater appreciation of Houston's art and architecture, as well as a deeper understanding of the evolution of Western art across time.
+Course may be used to satisfy an Arts requirement.
+Materials fee: \$100 World History & Geography I Economics Semester Juniors, Seniors A survey of microeconomic and macroeconomic principles, including basic economic concepts, current economic events, measures of economic performance, supply and demand, money and monetary policy, function of the markets, and the US role in global markets.
 World History & Geography II Micro Economics AP Fall Semester Seniors A course that follows the AP Microeconomics curriculum; this course focuses on the nature and functions of product markets, the functions of individual decision-makers, price determination, and economic growth, with special attention to the functions of investment markets.
+Algebra II; U.S. History; Dept. AP Criteria Macro Economics AP Spring Semester Seniors A course that follows the AP Macroeconomics curriculum; this course focuses on the nature and functions of product markets, national income and price determination, and international economics, with special attention to the functions of investment markets.
 Algebra II; U.S. History; Dept. AP Criteria